The

 health care providers nationally and

 regionally.
-The Institute has participated
+The Institute participated

-in over one hundred and thirty research
+in over one hundred and sixty research

 projects that have expanded the drug